xWinuX/MonsterFightSimulator/README.md

 ﻿# MonsterFightSimulator
-A small console game made for my study. \
+A small console game made for an assignment in my study. \
 Powered by a rudimentary ASCII console engine also written by me.